11.5 ALERRT Active Shooter and Critical Incident Response

 Key Takeaways

-- BPOC 736 includes a 16-hour ALERRT Level 1 active shooter response block taught by certified ALERRT instructors with no substitute course.
+- BPOC course 1000736 includes a 16-hour ALERRT Level 1 active-shooter response block taught by certified ALERRT instructors, with no equivalent or substitute.

-- Exam preparation should connect active shooter scenarios to communication, scene security, rescue tasking, medical priorities, and ICS.
+- Exam prep should connect active-shooter scenarios to communication, scene security, rescue tasking, medical priorities, and ICS.

 - Critical incidents also require attention to officer wellness, vicarious trauma, and peer suicide-risk recognition.